kleinbottle/swanlotus/content/blogs/nitric-oxide/nitric-oxide.md

 ### NO~$x$~

 It should be clear by now that most of the chemical relatives of nitric oxide are powerful, toxic substances that can also pollute.
 Indeed the atmospherically polluting oxides of nitrogen have been lumped into a class and given the tongue-in-cheek chemical formula NO~$x$~ to refer to [oxides of nitrogen, specifically NO and NO~2~](http://www.apis.ac.uk/overview/pollutants/overview_nox.htm).
-Indeed, [ozone](https://en.wikipedia.org/wiki/Ozone), NO, and NO~2~ perform a dance of dynamic equilibrium that leads to severe air pollution.
+Indeed, [ozone](https://en.wikipedia.org/wiki/Ozone), NO, and NO~2~ perform a dance of dynamic equilibrium that leads to [severe air pollution](https://www.aeroqual.com/meet-the-nitrogen-oxide-family).

 ### So, where does NO fit into all this?

-In light of this, we may justifiably speculate that nitric oxide is also a polluting gas, perhaps with some toxicity, and we would not be entirely wrong in that characterization.
+In light of this, we may justifiably speculate that nitric oxide is a polluting and toxic gas, and we would not be entirely wrong in that characterization.

-But NO is also profoundly significant biologically: so much so that the [Nobel Prize in Medicine or Physiology for 1998](https://www.nobelprize.org/prizes/medicine/1998/summary/) was awarded to a trio^[Robert F Furchgott, Louis J Ignarro, and Ferid Murad.] of researchers who triangulated on its physiological function as a signalling molecule in the cardiovascular system, and thereby opened the doors to greater scrutiny of this tiny molecule.
+But nitric oxide is also profoundly significant biologically: so much so that the [Nobel Prize in Medicine or Physiology for 1998](https://www.nobelprize.org/prizes/medicine/1998/summary/) was awarded to a trio^[Robert F Furchgott, Louis J Ignarro, and Ferid Murad.] of researchers who triangulated on its physiological function as a signalling molecule in the cardiovascular system, and thereby opened the doors to greater scrutiny of this tiny molecule.
+Indeed, nitric oxide was named the ["Molecule of the Year"](https://science.sciencemag.org/content/258/5090/1861) by _Science_ in 1992.

+## Poison or messenger?

+### Dose matters

+## Inadequate knowledge

+## Vasodilation

+## Toxicity to bactera, viruses, and fungi

+## Does nitric oxide harm human cells?

 ## Its rise to prominence